t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 TBD                                           | enable_deadline_aware_streams  | {{transport-parameter}}
 {: #transport-parameters title="Addition to QUIC Transport Parameters Entries"}

-The following frame type defined in {{frame-types}} should be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.
+The following frame types defined in {{frame-types}} should be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.

 Value                                              | Frame Name          | Specification